A futuristic aircraft wing covered in a network of light and data.

 2

-Why is the architecture of an XDense sensor network so important?
+Why is the mesh grid architecture important in XDense sensor networks?

 3

-How can XDense sensor networks be used in active flow control?
+How can XDense sensor networks be used in aerospace, specifically with active flow control?

 4